JayboBaker/pyf/content/pages/home.md

 accordion:
   - description: >-
-      We use only the best and most advanced products in the industry for durability and high quality and perfect finish.
-With our extensive product knowledge our team have the skills to tint woods to match any colour or sheen for interior work we often use a spray finish for the very best quality.
+      We use only the best and most advanced products in the industry for durability, high quality and a perfect finish.
+With our extensive product knowledge, our team have the skills to tint wood to match any colour or sheen.
+Interior work we often use a spray finish for the very best quality.
     title: Interior
   - description: >-
-      We are very proud of our exterior finishes and are experts in all areas whether we are stripping back to bare wood and restoring the wood to its former beauty or just giving a fresh look by enhancing the finish with small spot repairs and extra coats of varnish, our team are here to make that happen.
+      We are experts in all areas and are very proud of our exterior finishes.
+      Whether you want us to strip back to the bare wood to restore to its former beauty, or just give a fresh look by enhancing the finish with small spot repairs and extra coats of varnish.
+Our team are here to make it happen.
     title: Exterior
   - description: >-
       We sometimes know that the perfect finish can not be achieved on board.